Account

 Explanation: Moves into the Documents folder inside the current directory.

-Example 2: Move to a subfolder (relative path)
+Example 2: Move into a subfolder (relative path)

 $ cd Documents/Projects